hkob/notion_ruby_mapping/README.md

 # Result => {"rp"=>{"type"=>"relation", "relation"=>[{"id"=>"R2"}, {"id"=>"R3"}]}}
 ```

 ## 6. ChangeLog

+- 2022/3/16 added database.create_child_page and base.save instead of base.update/create
+- 2022/3/15 Fixed not to reload from API when all contents are loaded
 - 2022/3/14 Exclude notion-ruby-client, update Property values, update for Notion-Version 2022-02-22
 - 2022/2/25 add_property_for_update -> assign_property, update README.md
 - 2022/2/20 add support for MultiSelectProperty